Kenya N. Rahmaan

 According to Raley, et.al.
 (2015), Black men have more trouble transitioning into stable full-time employment.
 Gaining full-time employment will only become more difficult with an arrest record and once again, the child support system becomes a bullet aimed at the of the Black father’s back.
 When considering these factors and the fact that Black families accumulate less wealth than White families, child support will certainly affect the African-American population at a greater rate, and the results can and have been more devastating to the community.
 There are many issues that affect the outcomes of the execution of the child support system.

 Likewise, unmarried fathers (and mothers) should always provide for their children.
-When providing, receipts should be kept if a child support complaint is filed.
-Without proper documentation pricing that financial support has been provided, a judge can and will deem any money spent or items purchased as gifts.
+When providing, receipts should be kept in the event that a child support complaint is filed.
+Without proper documentation validating that financial support has been provided, a judge can and will deem any money spent or items purchased as gifts.
 Just as importantly, the over criminalization of Black men in America is significant when considering child support orders and more importantly, child support debt.
 More than half of the prison population are parents and are unmarried to the mother of their child(ren).

-Even with states having higher White and Hispanic birth rates and TANF recipients, unemployment rates are still the highest among the Black community.
+Even in states having higher White and Hispanic birth rates and TANF recipients, unemployment rates are still the highest among the Black community.
 This means that without proper education and awareness, low-income, poverty-stricken homes, impoverished communities will be destined to continue and likely increase the number of people on the child support roles in the future.
 As the fight to reform the unconstitutional child support system continues, it is important to recognize that people from all walks of life are affected.
 From the rich and famous to the poor and homeless, the strong arm of the law seems to have no boundaries when punishing parents over child support issues.
 As outlined in this article, the system does not discriminate.
+Individuals hired to execute the policies of the program can and do discriminate.
 There are many other factors that contribute to the African-American community being disproportionately affected by the child support system.
 The only color that matters to the government is the color of the almighty dollar.

 Administration for Children & Families.
 (2013, March 12).
 Child support glossary.
 Retrieved from https://www.acf.hhs.gov/sites/default/files/programs/css/child_support_glossary.pdf